 Membership as an Associate Fellow of the Society costs just £75.00 per year and is available to all those who have a post-graduate degree in law or who hold a professional qualification in the law.
 Associate Fellows are entitled to ten one-day reader's tickets to the IALS Global Law Library at the Institute of Advanced Legal Studies each year.
 Election to a Fellowship of the Society will be considered for those who distinguish themselves in scholarship and or practice.
 Those of special distinction may be invited to accept an Honorary Fellowship.
 10 Year membership, Lifetime membership and Student membership rates are also available.

-The Society's Executive Committee is chaired by Professor Avrom Sherr, Woolf Professor of Legal Education and Director on Sabbatical at the Institute of Advanced Legal Studies, while its Advisory Council, made up of 30 members, is presided over by The Rt.
+The Society's Executive Committee is chaired by Professor Avrom Sherr, Emeritus Professor at the Institute of Advanced Legal Studies, while its Advisory Council, made up of 30 members, is presided over by The Rt.
 Hon.
 The Lord Scott of Foscote.